behnamasadi/software_quality_assurance/README.md

 # Google Test

 When using googletest, you start by writing assertions (assertions are macros that resemble function calls).
 Tests use assertions to verify the tested code's behavior.
-If a test crashes or has a failed assertion, then it fails; otherwise it succeeds.
+If a test crashes or has a failed assertion, then it fails; otherwise, it succeeds.
 An assertion's result can be:

-1) Succuss
+1) Success
 2) Non Fatal Failure
 3) Fatal Failure

-If a fatal failure occurs, it aborts the current function; otherwise the program continues normally.
+If a fatal failure occurs, it aborts the current function; otherwise, the program continues normally.

 A **test suite** contains one or many tests.
 You should group your tests into test suites that reflect the structure of the tested code.
-When multiple tests in a test suite need to share common objects and subroutines, you can put them into a **test fixture** class.
+When multiple tests in a test suite must share common objects and subroutines, you can put them into a **test fixture** class.

 A test program can contain multiple test suites.

 ## Assertions
 You test a class or function by making assertions about its behavior.
-There are two sort of assertions:
+There are two sorts of assertions:
-1) `ASSERT_*`  generate fatal failures when they fail, and abort the current function.
+1) `ASSERT_*`  generates fatal failures when they fail, and abort the current function.
-2) `EXPECT_*`  generate nonfatal failures, which don't abort the current function.
+2) `EXPECT_*`  generates nonfatal failures, which don't abort the current function.
-Usually `EXPECT_*` are preferred, as they allow more than one failure to be reported in a test.
+Usually `EXPECT_*` is preferred, as they allow more than one failure to be reported in a test.
 However, you should use `ASSERT_*` if it doesn't make sense to continue when the assertion in question fails.

 To provide a custom failure message, simply stream it into the macro using the << operator